Symptoms Of Auditory Processing Disorder

 There’s no cure as such for APD but you can manage it by modifying the environment in which communication happens, using other skills to compensate, or making remedial changes that affect the defect itself.

-- Changes to the environment can also help – for instance, working in a quiet area without the distraction of a TV.
+Give children with APD notes before class.
+Pay them extra attention in class or proactively teach them new words, using visual aids like graphs and pictures.
 A person with APD can also use a frequency modulation system.
-This has a transmitter and a receiver, magnifies the sound of the speaker, say a teacher, and sends it wirelessly to the receiver so what’s being said can be heard above background noise.9
+This has a transmitter and a receiver, magnifies the sound of the speaker, say a teacher, and sends it wirelessly to the receiver so what’s being said can be heard above background noise.12

 With a little care and the appropriate interventions, APD is a condition that can be managed, so stay positive and don’t let it put a crimp in your step!

 |1.||↑||Auditory processing disorder.
 National Health Service.|

 |2.||↑||Understanding Auditory Processing Disorders in Children.
 American Speech-Language-Hearing Association.|